 What is the best VPN for Japanese Netflix?

-If you're looking to stream Japanese Netflix, a VPN is essential – and our #1 choice is ExpressVPN.
+If you're looking to stream Japanese Netflix, a VPN is essential – and our #1 choice is NordVPN.
 With searing speeds and easy-to-use apps that work on tons of devices like Roku, Fire Stick, and Apple TV, as well as desktop and mobile, it's the perfect solution for accessing blocked content.
 Plus, you'll have 30 days to test the service before you commit.

 Get the BEST of Tom’s Guide daily right in your inbox: Sign up now!